 Edifier R1280T has a 4-inch bass driver and a properly calibrated flared bass reflex port which enhances the sound of lower frequencies generated by the woofer and subwoofer.
 Talking about controls, the Edifier R1280T comes with a remote, a treble and bass dial that ranges from -6 to +6db.
 There’s also an automatic volume feature which sets to an adequate level every time the speakers are turned on.

 You can connect this device to your PC, laptop, tablet or phone with the included RCA to 3.5mm jack.
 There’s also an extra RCA input if you ever need to two audio feeds on the speakers, the problem is, there’s no switch to select any of the two inputs.

 It can deliver sound quality similar to a studio.
 The system delivers 42 watts RMS which is more than enough power for its size.
 The 750mV input sensitivity will make sure you scale correctly to the desired volume.
+The bass of the speakers feels quite punchy for the size of the woofer and the results were really pleasing.
+The detail level is not so good that you could call them audiophile-grade but we cannot expect audiophile-grade speakers at a $100 price.
 The speaker does have a 2-year warranty (on the US and Canada only) to cover you from any malfunction.
 One detail about the outside, the plates come off easily and there’s no loss of sound quality when the front plate is off.